xovel/xovel.github.io/source/_posts/2016-06-03-http-status-code.md

 #### 530 Site is frozen

 > Used by the Pantheon web platform to indicate a site that has been frozen due to inactivity.

+#### 598 Network read timeout error

+> Used by some HTTP proxies to signal a network read timeout behind the proxy to a client in front of the proxy.

 ### IIS扩展的HTTP状态码